Can Dogs Eat Rib Bones? Essential Safety Info

 The one exception to the “never give your dog a cooked bone rule” is when you are giving them a large beef or bison shank or knuckle bone that is far too big for them to swallow, and too substantial for them to shatter.

-Such bones are often found at pet food supply stores, sometimes they are already hollow for stuffing, other times they still have the marrow inside for a tasty (but very high fat) treat for your pup.
+These are the types often found at pet food supply stores, sometimes they are already hollow for stuffing, other times they still have the marrow inside for a tasty (but very high fat) treat for your pup.

 Notice that rib bones are NOT one of the approved cooked bone exceptions.